Exemption based on VAT

 For the activities of delivery of works and assignment of copyright:

-- The turnover of thecalendar year preceding (N−1) is less than or equal to €50,000.
+• The turnover of thecalendar year preceding (N−1) is less than or equal to €50,000 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €55,000.
+• The turnover of the current calendar year (N) is less than or equal to €55,000 (threshold increased of the VAT-based exemption)

 For other activities:

-- The turnover of the previous calendar year (N-1) is less than or equal to €35,000.
+• The turnover of the previous calendar year (N-1) is less than or equal to €35,000 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €38,500.
+• The turnover of the current calendar year (N) is less than or equal to €38,500 (threshold increased of the VAT-based exemption)

 Example :

-The company’s pro rata turnover is less than €35,000Thus, it can benefit from the exemption based on VAT in 2025.
+The company’s turnover calculated on a pro rata basis is less than €35,000, the author can therefore continue to benefit from the VAT exemption in 2026.

 The exemption from VAT is applicable to sales and services where the company does not exceed certain turnover thresholds.
 However, there are a few transactions in which the VAT exemption does not apply.